radish-es/casebook-property/content/casebook/relationships/battiste.md

 ---
-title: Netukulimk
-class: concept
+title: Jaime Battiste, Understanding the Progression of Mi'kmaw Law
+type: secondary
-description: An explanation of netukulimk as a fundamental concept of Mi'kmaw law addressing the relationship between the Mi'kmaw and forest ecosystems.
+description: An explanation of netukulimk as a fundamental concept of Mi'kmaw law addressing the relationship between the Mi'kmaq and forest ecosystems.
 source: "Excerpted from: Jaime Battiste, Understanding the Progression of Mi'kmaw Law (2008) 31:2 Dalhousie LJ 311.
 Published under a Creative Commons Attribution 4.0 International License (CC BY 4.0)"
 doctrines:
   - treaty

 bookHidden: true
 ---

+*Excerpted from: Jaime Battiste, Understanding the Progression of Mi'kmaw Law (2008) 31:2 Dalhousie LJ 311*

 *Mi'kmaw legal traditions and Netukulimk*